serval16/EkwateurBilling/README.md

 Java version : 21 (for the first time with first use of Records)

+IDE : JetBrain ultimate edition (using for first time)

 TODO :
 - Finishing the test to get the configs from application.propertties